Ruskinkot1/TOTVS_solution/README.md

 Practically, tree alghoritms (as decision trees, random forest and Gradient Boosting) showed their efficiency with so-called "dummy encoded" variables.
 Also tree-containg algoritms has at least 2 tunable hyperparameters.
 We choosed maximum tree depth and leaf nodes to tune.

-If i had more time i would contitue tuning of hyperparameters in GBC algoritm.
+If i had more time i would continue tuning of hyperparameters in GBC algoritm.
 But I also need more data :)